 - The organisation had a five year business plan with an aim to try to diversify some of the services so there was less reliance on NHS funding.
-This was part of the vision for the organisation. - At the all staff annual general meeting, the board presented the short, medium and long term goals for the organisation. - There service had received a grant for a telemedicine project that would help to reduce repetitive strain injuries for the staff, this was round scanning for varicose veins. - The service aspired to develop a 'training school' service which could be provided to organisations to train their staff. - The service had quality objectives that the staff signed up to.
+This was part of the vision for the organisation. - At the all staff annual general meeting, the board presented the short, medium and long term goals for the organisation. - The service aspired to develop a 'training school' service which could be provided to organisations to train their staff. - The service had quality objectives that the staff signed up to.
 These were focused on providing a quality service.